-DPO is obligated to monitor internal compliance and ensure that the company or organization processes personal data in compliance with applicable data protection laws.
+DPO is obligated to monitor internal compliance and ensure that the company or organization processes personal data in compliance with data protection laws.

 The DPO is usually an IT professional or legal expert, not both.
-Therefore, cooperation is essential because it is almost impossible for one person to have continuous insight into the regulatory segment and the data segment of all the business processes.
+Therefore, cooperation is essential because it is almost impossible for one person to have continuous insight into the regulatory segment and the data segment of all business processes.

-Data Protection Officers tasks and responsibilities under the GDPR
+DPO tasks and responsibilities under the GDPR

 - Inform and advise the company (data controller or data processor) and employees how to be GDPR compliant and how to comply with other data protection laws

 - Manage internal policies and make sure the company is following them through

 - Raise awareness and provide staff training for any employees involved with processing activities

 - Provide advice regarding the data protection impact assessment and monitor its performance

 - Give advice and recommendations to the company about the interpretation or application of the data protection rules

 - Handle complaints or requests by the institutions, the data controller, data subjects, or introduce improvements on their own initiative

 - Report any failure to comply with the GDPR or applicable data protection rules

-✅Monitor compliance with GDPR or other data protection law
+- Monitor compliance with GDPR or other data protection law

-✅Identify and evaluate the company’s data processing activities
+- Identify and evaluate the company’s data processing activities

-✅Cooperate with the supervisory authority
+- Cooperate with the supervisory authority

-✅Maintain the records of processing operations
+- Maintain the records of processing operations

-DPO is not personally responsible for GDPR compliance of the organization, it is always a controller or the processor who is required to demonstrate compliance.
+DPO is not personally responsible for the GDPR compliance of the organization, it is always a controller or the processor who is required to demonstrate compliance.

 Qualifications of Data Protection Officer

-DPO should also be a person who is familiar with the business and day to day operations that an organization conducts with an emphasis on data processing activities.
+DPO should also be a person who is familiar with the business and day-to-day operations that an organization conducts with an emphasis on data processing activities.

-However, certain organizations provide training and education, like the International Association of Privacy Professionals or IAPP that are considered to be valued in the data protection community.
+However, certain organizations provide training and education, like the International Association of Privacy Professionals or IAPP that is considered valued in the data protection community.